-Join our next West Midlands CRU session with Professor Rebecca Riley, Deputy Pro Vice Chancellor for Regional Engagement at the University of Birmingham and Co-Director for City-REDI.
+November’s West Midlands Culture Response Unit session featured Professor Rebecca Riley, Deputy Pro Vice Chancellor for Regional Engagement at the University of Birmingham and Co-Director for City-REDI.

 Following the recent autumn budget announced by Chancellor Rachel Reeves, the first Labour budget in 14 years, many are wondering how this will affect the cultural sector and the region.
-Register to attend this one hour online session and take a deep dive with Professor Riley to explore the potential impacts.
+Watch a recording of this one hour online session and take a deep dive with Professor Riley to explore the potential impacts.

 About Professor Rebecca Riley